Acropolis of Athens: Early settlement

 The Acropolis is located on a flattish-topped rock that rises 150 m above sea level in the city of Athens, with a surface area of about 3 ha.
 While the earliest artifacts date to the Middle Neolithic era, there have been documented habitations in Attica from the Early Neolithic period (6th millennium BC).

-There is little doubt that a Mycenaean megaron palace stood upon the hill during the late Bronze Age.
-Nothing of this megaron survives except, probably, a single limestone column base and pieces of several sandstone steps.
-Soon after the palace was constructed, a Cyclopean massive circuit wall was built, 760 meters long, up to 10 meters high, and ranging from 3.5 to 6 meters thick.
-From the end of the Helladic IIIB (1300-1200 BC) on, this wall would serve as the main defense for the acropolis until the 5th century.
+There can be little doubt that a Mycenaean megaron palace stood upon the hill during the late Bronze Age.
+Nothing of this structure survives except, probably, a single limestone column base and pieces of several sandstone steps.
+Soon after the palace was constructed, a massive Cyclopean circuit wall was built, 760 meters long, up to 10 meters high, and ranging from 3.5 to 6 meters thick.
+From the end of the Late Helladic IIIB (1300–1200 BC) on, this wall would serve as the main defense for the acropolis until the 5th century.
 The wall consisted of two parapets built with large stone blocks and cemented with an earth mortar called emplekton (Greek: ἔμπλεκτον).
 The wall uses typical Mycenaean conventions in that it followed the natural contour of the terrain and its gate, which was towards the south, was arranged obliquely, with a parapet and tower overhanging the incomers' right-hand side, thus facilitating defense.
 There were two lesser approaches up the hill on its north side, consisting of steep, narrow flights of steps cut in the rock.
-Homer is assumed to refer to this fortification when he mentions the "strong-built House of Erechtheus" (Odyssey 7.81).
+Homer is assumed to refer to this fortification when he mentions the "strong-built house of Erechtheus" (Odyssey 7.81).
 At some time before the 13th century BC, an earthquake caused a fissure near the northeastern edge of the Acropolis.
 This fissure extended some 35 meters to a bed of soft marl in which a well was dug.
 An elaborate set of stairs was built and the well served as an invaluable, protected source of drinking water during times of siege for some portion of the Mycenaean period.